 A great estimation when trying to figure out how much volume you should have in your board is the following:

 Below is a table which shows the typical number of litres in boards depending on their height, but don’t forget that the width of a board will influence this too.

 |SIZE||STAND-UP PADDLE BOARD LITRES|

-Although similar to an all-round SUP, the touring board generally has more speed – due to the fact it’s longer and slimmer.
-This particular SUP is for those looking to cover longer distances.
-Ideally for lakes, rivers and ocean bays, it’s all about endurance and disciplined paddling.
-So if you’re feeling fit and wanting to spend some quality time outdoors, a touring SUP is the perfect shaped board for you.
+Although similar to an all-round SUP, the touring board generally has more speed – due to the fact that it’s longer and slimmer.
+It’s great for those looking to cover longer distances, such as exploring lakes, rivers and ocean bays – it’s all about endurance and disciplined paddling.
+So, if you’re feeling fit and wanting to spend some quality time outdoors, a touring SUP is the perfect shaped board for you.

-It’s no secret a stand-up paddle board is essentially a longer and thicker version of a surfboard.
-They were originally created for surfers who wanted to catch more waves, whilst at the same time allowing them to be easily caught.
-Thus, the wave SUP is designed purely for those looking to ride a wave.
-The length of the board will often be anywhere between 8 to 10 feet.
-Anything more than that and it will be extremely difficult to manoeuvre on a wave.
-So if you’re looking to SUP in the surf, you’re going to want to have a wave stand-up paddle board.
+It’s no secret that a stand-up paddle board is essentially a longer and thicker version of a surfboard.
+They were originally created for surfers who wanted to catch more waves, more quickly, and the wave SUP is designed purely for those looking to ride a wave.
+The length of the board will often be considerably shorter than other board styles, as anything more will make it extremely difficult to manoeuvre on a wave.

 If you’re competitive, then this is the SUP for you.
-These boards are long, thin in width and will generally have a displacement hull from the nose, allowing the board to slice through flat or rough water – like how a boat operates.
-If you’re going to be competing against other people, you’re going to need something which can cut through the water.
-These SUPs are the fastest on the market.
+These boards are long and narrow, and will generally have a displacement hull from the nose, allowing the board to slice through flat or rough water – similar to the way a boat works.
+If you want to be fast, you’re going to need something which can cut through the water, and these SUPs are the fastest on the market.